toddfoster/sharedprayers/content/archive/ep-sundayautumn.md

 ---
-title: Daily Evening Prayer- Rite Two
+title: Daily Evening Prayer - Rite Two - Autumn
-date: 2020-06-13
+date: 2020-09-13
 weight: 400
 ---
 ### for a Sunday in the Season after Pentecost